panadax/BUPT_QMUL-Telecom_Multimedia-Year3/README.md

 ## What Could be Here?
 -  All official resources probvided by instructors: lecture notes, past exam papers and other useful resources.

--  Reference text books in Chinese or English.
+-  Reference books in Chinese or English.

 -  All materials for exam summarized by yourself.